HomeTrue North Blog

 Final Thoughts

 The busiest month for tourism in New Brunswick is July, with August and June coming a close second.
 December and January are the most budget-friendly and least expensive months to visit.
-However, most tourists avoid traveling in the harsh winters.
+Most travellers want to visit New Brunswick in the summer or fall to see the beautiful coastal scenery.
+Winter is more suitable for travellers who like snow sports.

 Frequently Asked Questions